KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession5/docs/homework/homework.md

 ### Another Yeoman tutorial

 Get some more practice!
 Follow along with the tutorial on [http://bit.ly/2ciNXfC](http://bit.ly/2ciNXfC).
-You’ll be setting up a directory structure using Yeoman with another generator.
-The tutorial also introduces you to Grunt, a task runner, and Bower, a package manager.
+You’ll set up a directory structure using Yeoman with another generator.
+The tutorial also introduces you to Grunt (a task runner) and Bower (a package manager).

 ### Git

-Yeoman initializes a git repository for you in your source folder.
-Check git by running `git status`.
+Yeoman initializes a Git repository for you in your source folder.
+Check Git by running `git status` <i class="fa fa-share fa-rotate-180"></i>.
 You can also stage and commit your files to your own Github repository if you’d like more practice.
-Push your project at this point up to Github & come tell us about it in <a href="slack://channel?team=T06BZHS4U&id=C0BGBKGG6">Slack</a>!
+Push your project at this point up to Github & tell us about it in <a href="slack://channel?team=T06BZHS4U&id=C0BGBKGG6">Slack</a>!

 ### Extra Credit: Creating your own generators

 You can also create your own Yeoman generators for any custom projects you’re working on.
-Just follow along with the tutorial at [http://yeoman.io/authoring/](http://yeoman.io/authoring/).
+Follow along with the tutorial at [http://yeoman.io/authoring/](http://yeoman.io/authoring/).

 ### Extra Credit: More Yeoman